What is the significance of the Kotel? Why do Jews gather from around the world to pour out their hearts facing this ancient stone wall?

 More appropriate, he felt, is the name Kotel HaMa’aravi, the “Western Wall.”
 This term describes the Kotel as a holy remnant of the Second Temple complex (and, in fact, the Temple Mount wall which was located closest to the Holy of Holies).
 It recalls the ancient tradition that “the Shekhinah has never left the Western Wall,” and denotes the Kotel as a symbol of the eternal nature of Israel, despite centuries of exile and persecution.
 Its unmoving stones are testimony that the Jewish people will return to their land and lofty heritage.

-Secure and invincible with its Divine strength, the Kotel holds its own — throughout the generations of change, transformations and vicissitudes, the horrors and the shocks, which visited the land and its inhabitants.
+Secure and invincible with its Divine strength, the Kotel holds its own — throughout the generations of change, transformations and vicissitudes, the horrors and the upheavals, which visited the land and its inhabitants.
 The Kotel is in them and with them.

 For it is a remnant of the holy and precious, of the Divine abode.
-In the wonderful quality of its very existence, it is a witness to world events and the millennia of human history.
+In the wonderful quality of its very existence, it is a witness to world events and millennia of human history.

 יש לבבות ויש לבבות. יש לבות אדם, ויש לבות אבנים.